 While regular brushing should be maintained while using a water flosser, water flossers are definitely a top pick for those looking to target their oral plaque.

-If left unaddressed, this affliction can read to regular gum pain and bleeding, as well as a receding gum line.
-Often, flossing is prescribed to prevent or mitigate this affliction.
+If left unaddressed, this disease can lead to gum pain and bleeding, as well as a receding gum line.
 Water flossers, in particular, can tackle this task with precision, as one 2013 study demonstrated.
 In that study, researchers found that water flossers were around 80% more effective than air flossers when it came to decreasing whole-mouth gingivitis (7).

 Even those presently suffering from bleeding gums can get some relief by using a water flosser.
 To this end, a pair of studies in 2008 and 2011 demonstrated a 26% decrease in gingival bleeding in patients using a water flosser – a factor nearly twice as high as standard brushing and flossing alone (8, 9).